-These feelings may indicate that you’re experiencing depression, a common mood disorder that can stem from trauma, learned behavior and negative thought patterns, and biochemistry (or some combination of all of the above).
+These feelings may indicate that you’re experiencing depression, a common mood disorder that can stem from trauma, learned behavior, negative thought patterns, and biochemistry–or some combination of all of the above.

-Depression affects how you think, feel and behave, which can cause a whole host of emotional and physical problems.
+Depression affects how we think, feel and behave, which can cause a whole host of emotional and physical problems.
+For example, depression may cause you to feel sad, disconnected, or apathetic, which ends up affecting not only you, but also may have a detrimental effect on your relationships.

-When it comes to our emotional wellbeing, we may feel super intense emotions like sadness and emptiness, preoccupation with death, thoughts of suicide and unhealthy dependence on others.
+Depression may even cause you to feel super intense emotions like emptiness, irrational guilt, preoccupation with death, thoughts of suicide and unhealthy dependence on others.

-How would this show up in your own life?
+How might this show up in your own life?

 You may feel a sense of apathy that never seems to go away.

-You may also experience increased anxiety and agitation, making you feel unsafe or uncomfortable in “normal” situations.
+You may also experience increased anxiety and agitation, making you feel unsafe or uncomfortable in situations that used to feel normal or even enjoyable.

-This is a permanent solution to a temporary issue that we can help you work through.
+Suicide is a permanent way to avoid a a temporary problem that we can help you work through.

 Below are some telltale symptoms you might relate to if you’re dealing with depression: